Italy, Spain, Greece hit by scorching Charon heatwave

 Parts of Italy could see highs of 48°C in the coming days stoking fears of an increase in heat-related deaths.
 On Tuesday (11 July), a road sign worker collapsed and died near Milan as temperatures hit 40°C.

-Thousands of people were evacuated over the weekend in Spain's La Palma when a wildfire engulfed the northwest of the island as temperatures soared.
+Thousands of people were also evacuated over the weekend in Spain's La Palma when a wildfire engulfed the northwest of the island as temperatures soared.
+Blazes even hit mountain villages in the Swiss canton of Valais late on Monday.

 The extreme weather is partly due to the Charon anticyclone, which is pushing into Europe from north Africa.
 It is the second 'heat storm' in a week after the Cerberus weather system hit last Monday.